vert-x/vert-x.github.io/docs_md/mods_manual.md

     ArtifactID: my-mod
     Version: 1.2-beta

-The artifact type is always assumed to be a `zip`.
+The artifact type is always assumed to be a `zip` and to have a Maven classifier of `mod`.

 ## Mapping a Module Identifier to Bintray co-ordinates